 Find the song you want to use in iTunes and right-click to choose "Show in Finder".
 If the song is not in .AIFF (.aif) format, use Quicktime 7 or Audacity to convert it.
-Open your .AIFF file in QuickTime 7 (or Audacity), So long as your .AIFF file is less than 40 seconds in length, you should be fine with iTunes, if not use Quicktime 7 (or Audacity) to cut the file to 40 seconds and save in .AIFF format again.
+Open your .AIFF file in QuickTime 7 (or Audacity).
+If your .AIFF file is less than 40 seconds in length, you should be fine with iTunes, if not use Quicktime 7 (or Audacity) to cut the file to 40 seconds and save in .AIFF format again.

 On the Mac version, iTunes can read .AIFF files (if not, I'm sure there are a few good freeware converters for Windows you can use).
 Import the file into iTunes.